raifcoonjah/mraif13/README.md

 University student who lives in the Mauritius.

-- ☘️ I’m currently learning Business Management, HTML, CSS, Javascript, sketch, python and vue.js
+- ☘️ Currently learning Business Management, HTML, CSS, Javascript, sketch, python and vue.js
 - 😀 I like to watch documentaries, learn new things, reading and go on hicking trips in my free time.
 - 💬 Ask me about anything tech related.
 - ⚡ Fun fact: I was never good at computer science in school, huh.